discordx-ts/discordx/packages/discordx/README.md

 # 💡 Why discordx?

-With `discordx`, we intend to provide latest upto date package to build bots with many features, such as multi-bot, simple commands, pagination, music etc. **Updated daily with discord.js changes**.
+With `discordx`, we intend to provide the latest up-to-date package to easily build feature-rich bots with multi-bot compatibility, simple commands, pagination, music, and much more. **Updated daily with discord.js changes**.

 Try discordx now with [CodeSandbox](https://codesandbox.io/s/github/oceanroleplay/discord.ts-example)